ChenLyu01/Research-Project-4/README.md

 Here, I have to say that the game engine which I used is Phaser and its URL is [Phaser](http://phaser.io/).
 The link of my previous project is [Research Project Three](https://github.com/ChenLyu01/Research-Project-3).

 This is also a technical research for [Navigable Video](http://www.06-90.com/final/finalprojectChenLyu.html).
-In this project, I want to increase some effect of **Barrage** to the Navigable Video.
+In this project, I want to increase some special effects to the Navigable Video.

 ### Required technology